 Other Apple Harvest Festival Happenings

 Live music is a big part of the Shenandoah Valley Apple Harvest Festival, so be sure to bring your lawn chair.
-Musical acts include Mojo Mothership and the Wayne Lee Ray Band.
-And the entertainment is family friendly!
+Musical acts include The Tangents, Raised On Analog, Mojo Mothership, Jimmy Lee, and others.
+All the entertainment is family friendly!
 There’s a KidZone area with inflatables, a giant slide, kids castle and obstacle.
 And to help keep it safe, the festival will provide nearby hand washing stations.

 The weekend festival also includes a classic car and hot rod show, arts & crafts vendors, concessions and, for 21 and up, the “Tap & Cork” will be open for craft beer and hard cider.